CassianoOliveira23/Hashflix-Django/README.md

 <h2>Login</h2>

-<p>When creating an account, the system directs you to the login page.
+<p>When you create an account, the system directs you to the login page.
 If you already have an account, the system will also direct you to Login</p>

 ![login](https://github.com/CassianoOliveira23/Hashflix-Django/assets/130614345/6a33080f-0c59-45da-bb90-431c975b2151)